 - How their project will contribute to the conservation of biodiversity and/or ecosystem services in the partner country;

-- How their project could (in a long or medium term) contribute to fight against poverty in the South.
+- How their project could (in a long or medium term) contribute to fighting against poverty in the South;

 Only pure taxonomic projects (e.g. elaboration of checklists, taxonomic revisions, …) or biodiversity assessment projects with a strong taxonomic component (e.g. inventory and monitoring of biodiversity,…) for which the grant seeker needs training or access to Belgium-based collections, expertise or infrastructure, will be considered.